A post-divorce co-parenting strategy called birdnesting is changing the way many look at custody arrangements and parenting plans.

 Birdnesting aims to provide a sense of permanence for kids in the wake of a parental split.
 It’s a way to break apart a marriage without necessarily breaking apart the family home.

-The way birdnesting works is that instead of the children bouncing back and forth between mom’s house and dad’s house depending on the day of the week or the custody arrangement, they stay put and the parents trade places.
+The way it works is that instead of the children bouncing back and forth between mom’s house and dad’s house depending on the day of the week or the custody arrangement, they stay put and the parent’s trade places.

 After a divorce, the kids remain in the marital home, while the parents are the ones who rotate in and out.

 The idea behind birdnesting increases stability for children in a notoriously unstable time.
 They don’t have to memorize complicated, ever-changing schedules.
-In this scenario, they don’t have to worry about leaving their home, and they know where they’re going to sleep each night.
+In this scenario, they don’t have to worry about leaving their home, packing their stuff, and they know where they’re going to sleep each night.